Huangshan North railway station

 Huangshan North railway station (黄山北站 (Huángshān Běi Zhàn)) is a railway station of Hefei–Fuzhou High-Speed Railway in Xintan, Tunxi District, Huangshan, Anhui and belongs to the China Railway Shanghai Group.
 It commenced services with the Hefei-Fuzhou HSR on June 28, 2015.

-The station lies on the Hefei-Fuzhou HSR, part of the Beijing–Taipei high-speed rail corridor, and is the terminus of the Hangzhou–Huangshan intercity railway.
+The station lies on the Hefei-Fuzhou HSR, part of the Beijing–Taipei high-speed rail corridor, the Hangzhou–Nanchang high-speed railway and is the terminus of the Chizhou–Huangshan high-speed railway.
 The station is the second largest high-speed railway station in Anhui Province.